Christopher Moriates, MD

 |University of California, Los Angeles||2000||Alumni Association Scholarship|

 Christopher Moriates is an Assistant Clinical Professor in the Division of Hospital Medicine at the University of California, San Francisco (UCSF).
 At UCSF, he currently leads the Center for Healthcare Value’s “Caring Wisely” program, the Division of Hospital Medicine High-Value Care Committee, and the Internal Medicine residency’s Cost Awareness curriculum.

 Dr. Moriates works with the American College of Physicians (ACP) on their national High-Value Care curriculum and their CME/ABIM MOC-certified High-Value Care cases.
-He recently won the “Young Physician Achievement Award” from the ACP California Chapter, the “Caring Wisely” Award from the UCSF Center for Healthcare Value, and the “Thomas Evans Teaching Award” from the UCSF Department of Medicine.
+He recently won the “Young Physician Achievement Award” from the ACP California Chapter, and the “Thomas Evans Teaching Award” from the UCSF Department of Medicine.

 Derived automatically from this person's publications.